-It is the position of CLP that a member may choose to keep the ROW clear of any obstructions via means of self-maintenance provided the ROW has been initially cleared as part of an IVM cycle.
-Once cycled, the member may self-maintain the ROW as a landscaped/manicured area, or non-maintained area.
+It is the position of CLP that a member and/or property owner may choose to keep the ROW clear of any obstructions via means of self-maintenance provided the ROW has been initially cleared as part of an IVM cycle.
+Once cycled, the member and/or property owner may self-maintain the ROW as a landscaped/manicured area, or non-maintained area.
 The ROW will remain part of the IVM cycle, however, if properly self-maintained, there will be no need for additional work to be performed.
 If self-maintenance was deemed inadequate, or a safety issue is identified, the ROW will be cleared as set forth in this IVM program.
-The member may additionally request for herbicide refusal/variance as described in Section 2.8.5.
+The property owner may additionally request for herbicide refusal/variance as described in Section 2.8.5.
 In no event shall CLP or its contractors be prevented from accessing, clearing (brush hog/mowing or hand cutting methods), or otherwise discouraged from proper maintenance of the ROW as deemed necessary by CLP or its contracted forester.
 The self-maintained ROW will need to comply with the IVM standards set forth in this document.
-This includes maintaining the ROW width to the specifications in Sections 2.1.3 (ROW Locations, Widths) and 2.1.16 (Tree Planting
+This includes maintaining the ROW width to the specifications in Sections 2.1.3 (ROW Locations, Widths)

-Guidelines).
+and 2.1.16 (Tree Planting Guidelines).
 Examples of acceptable and non-acceptable standards are shown in the pictures below.
-It is not the position of CLP to train the member on clearing methods, or otherwise audit the self-maintained ROW outside of the regular IVM cycle.
-The member will be notified ahead of any work to be performed as outlined in Section 2.4.
-Since self-maintained ROW is not formally recorded, and no variance is required, all member notifications will follow the guidelines set forth in Section 2.1.11.
+It is not the position of CLP to train the member and/or property owner on clearing methods, or otherwise audit the self-maintained ROW outside of the regular IVM cycle.
+The property owner will be notified ahead of any work to be performed as outlined in Section 2.4.
+Since self-maintained ROW is not formally recorded, and no variance is required, all member and/or property owner notifications will follow the guidelines set forth in Section 2.1.11.
 Therefore, if specifically notified (excluding blanket generic area notifications), it means that the ROW was not maintained in a sufficient manner per the guidelines outlined in the IVM program and on the company website and will be rectified, on schedule, per the notification.
-Should the member choose to do the remediation work themselves, it would need to be done by the date communicated to the member.
-In no event shall the member be allowed to perform any work (pruning, cutting) if the vegetation is within the Minimum Approach Distance (MAD) of 10' to an energized conductor.
+Should the member and/or property owner choose to do the remediation work themselves, it would need to be done by the date communicated to the property owner.
+In no event shall the member and/or property owner be allowed to perform any work (pruning, cutting) if the vegetation is within the Minimum Approach Distance (MAD) of 10' to an energized conductor.
 In no event shall the schedule of the maintenance of the ROW be delayed.